Georges034302/acc-cloud-wil-demo/week1/lab_1_a_windows-vm-portal.md

-# Lab 1a: Create a Windows VM from Azure Portal and RDP to It
+# Demo Guide: Create a Windows VM from Azure Portal and RDP to It

 ## 🎯 Objective
 Provision a Windows Virtual Machine using the Azure Portal and connect to it via Remote Desktop Protocol (RDP).